IntroSDE/introsde2013/lab8/README.md

 ## Tutorial JPA: Relationships (1)

 * You should have now all the entity classes generated in the model package.
-    * If you didn't use the generation wizard, copy the model classes from the [introsde-jpa](https://github.com/cdparra/introsde2013/tree/master/lab8/introsde-jpa) example in this lab code.
+    * If you didn't use the generation wizard, copy the model classes from the [introsde-jpa](https://github.com/cdparra/introsde2013/tree/master/lab8/introsde-jpa) example in this lab code
+    * In generated classes, you can delete **\"**
 * Open the LifeStatus entity.
-You should have the following attribute:
+You should have the following attribute (if not, added).
+This is how we map a @ManyToOne relationship between LifeStatus and MeasureDefinition:

 ```java
     @ManyToOne
 	@JoinColumn(name = "idMeasureDef", referencedColumnName = "idMeasureDef", insertable = true, updatable = true)